andrius-siup/gym-app/README.md

 ### Classes

-I described classes for new and existing gym members that are can read information about classes that can they would be expected when come in.
+I described classes for new and existing gym members that they could read information about classes and what they can expect when coming in.

 ### Club Memberships

 There is information about membership plans for different periods.
+Also, the user can purchase a gift card.

 ### Personal trainers

-There are personal trainers pictures and their own social media links, to contact for some private information or to following their healthy life style.
+There are personal trainers' pictures and their own social media links.
+The user can contact trainers for some questions, or to following trainers' healthy lifestyle.

 #  Technologies Used